-- a) notes the views of children, young people, parents/carers and practitioners and Scrutiny summarised in the report; - b) recommends that Council adopts the new Children and Young People's Plan (CYPP) 2017-2021, set out at Appendix 1 as approved by the Health and Wellbeing Board, as part of the Council's Policy framework for a whole-system response to improving outcomes for children, young people and their families; - c) authorises the Director of Children, Families and Communities to work with all agencies and organisations to draw up an action plan to put the CYPP into effect; and - d) notes the important link between the CYPP and the Safeguarding Service Improvement Plan as outlined in paragraph 22 and authorises the Director of Children, Families and Communities to engage appropriate improvement partners.
+1. The Cabinet recommends that Council adopts the new Children and Young People's Plan (CYPP) 2017-2021, set out as an Appendix as approved by the Health and Wellbeing Board, as part of the Council's Policy framework for a whole-system response to improving outcomes for children, young people and their families.